Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Do you speak English? بتحكي إنجليزي؟ /btɛħki ʔenʒleːzi/
+Do you speak English? in Lebanese بتحكي إنجليزي؟ /btɛħki ʔenʒleːzi/

 Yes, I speak English. إي، بحكي إنجليزي. /ʔeː, baħki ʔenʒleːzi/